This post may contain affiliate links. Please read our disclosure policy.

 Video for the Best Beef Tips

-• Beef: For beef stews and beef tips, I prefer to use a well-trimmed chuck roast or round roast that’s cut into 1-inch cubes.
-Sometimes, I’ll purchase ‘beef stew meat’ from the grocery store, which saves the time of having to trim and cut the meat into cubes.
-It all depends on what the grocery store has to offer; either would work for this recipe.
-Essentially, and tougher cuts of meat that require a longer cooking time will work for this recipe.
+• Beef: For beef stews and beef tips, I prefer to use a well-trimmed beef chuck roast or round roast is my cut of beef of choice.
+Cut into 1-inch cubes.
+‘Beef stew meat’ from the grocery store, works too and it’s already cut into chunks.
+Tougher cuts are ideal for this recipe as they require a longer cooking time.
+I promise it’ll be fork tender by the end.

 • Flour: will help thicken the stew and create a crust on the beef when we sear it.